 My experience provided opportunity to handle special quality arts and crafts.
 Arguably, I dealt with more North American tribes and Eskimos that anyone in the business.
 I always had to remind myself that I was in business to both "buy" and "sell".
 Often times I held on to special pieces for awhile.
 Typically, I would enjoy them through the winter season and then reluctantly part with them the next season.
 I confined my business to contemporary arts and crafts because the National Park Service has restrictions on antiquities.
 I was, however, fortunate to come across some nice collections through the years.

-I founded the only trade association in the business, the Indian Arts & Crafts Association, that still functions after more than forty years.
+I founded the only trade association in the business, the Indian Arts & Crafts Association, that organization functioned for nearly forty years before it ceased in 2019.
 I served on the Advisory Board of the National Park Service.

 During my time it became politically correct to use the term Native Americans.
 However, meaning no disrespect, everybody that I knew and dealt with preferred American Indian as the correct terminology.